Luke Combs: 2022–2023: Growin' Up and Gettin' Old

 Growin' Up, his third album, was released on June 24, 2022.
 The album has charted the singles "Doin' This"; "The Kind of Love We Make", which reached number one on the country chart and number eight on the Hot 100; and "Going, Going, Gone".
 In May 2023 Combs collaborated with English star Ed Sheeran on the single "Life Goes On".
 Following the release of the single, Sheeran's solo version of the song was released on his fifth studio album - (Subtract).

 His fourth album, Gettin' Old, was released on March 24, 2023.
 A promotional single, "Growin' Up and Gettin' Old", and a single, "Love You Anyway", were released ahead of the album.
 His cover of Tracy Chapman's "Fast Car" was streamed more than 65 million times on Spotify in less than two months after the album was released, making it the most popular song from the album on that platform.
 Combs's version of "Fast Car" reached No. 2 on the Billboard Hot 100, higher than Chapman's original 1988 version, and No. 1 on the US Adult Top 40, US Country Airplay and US Hot Country Songs charts, as well as No. 1 on the Canada Country charts.
 The song garnered Combs the Single of the Year at the 57th Annual Country Music Association Awards on November 8, 2023.
 At the 66th Annual Grammy Awards on February 4, 2024, Combs performed a duet of the song with Chapman.

 He counts the song as his first favorite song and having an impact on him since he was a child.

-2024–present: Fathers & Sons
+2024–present: Fathers & Sons and The Way I Am

 In May 2024, Combs released "Ain't No Love in Oklahoma", the lead single from the Twisters soundtrack.
 Combs released "The Man He Sees in Me" on June 6, 2024, along with the announcement of his fifth studio album titled Fathers & Sons, which was released on June 14, 2024.

 Combs and Eric Church put together the "Concert for Carolina" on October 26, 2024, at Bank of America Stadium in Charlotte, North Carolina, which raised over $24 million for Hurricane Helene relief.

+The Way I Am, Combs's sixth studio album was released on March 20, 2026.
+The album earned Combs his fifth number one album on Billboard's Top Country Albums chart and entered the Billboard 200 chart at number two.

+Combs made a guest appearance on the Disney Channel animated series Big City Greens, voicing country musician Rusty Twang.

+Personal life

+Combs began dating Nicole Hocking in early 2016, and the couple became engaged in November 2018.
+They married in Florida on August 1, 2020.
+They have three sons.